Scientific Papers

 At Andes, we believe that true impact and scalability are built on a foundation of rigorous science and collaboration.
 Our approach to microbial carbon dioxide mineralization (MCM) for carbon dioxide removal (CDR) is backed by years of research, from controlled laboratory settings to large-scale field trials.

-We are committed to scientific rigor and transparency, ensuring that our carbon removal technology is effective, permanent, and beneficial for soil health.
+We are committed to scientific rigor and transparency, ensuring that our carbon dioxide removal technology is effective, permanent, and beneficial for soil health.

-Tracing the cation budget of microbially accelerated weathering
+Tracing the cation budget of microbially accelerated weathering from silicates to carbonates

 This manuscript has been submitted for peer review.